sanbotto/techops-challenge/README.md

 	```
 	cd ../terraform
-	sed -i "s/techops-ghost8/$DESIRED_BUCKET_NAME/g" main.tf
+	sed -i "s/techops-ghost/$DESIRED_BUCKET_NAME/g" main.tf
 	terraform init
 	terraform apply -auto-approve
 	```

 	Replace `$DESIRED_BUCKET_NAME` with the name of the bucket you want to use _(it has to be the same used in step 2, or the bucket that already exists and is being used for this purpose)_.
+Again, you might not need to run the `sed` command if the original bucket name is available, but it's still documented here just in case.

 &#x200B;